 How is Carpet Overlocking Done?

-What do I Need to Do With my Carpet Offcuts?
+What do I Need to do With my Carpet Offcuts?

 The standard method used for overlocking the ends of carpet runners and significantly larger rugs is to have square corners.
 This is for a few reasons.
 Firstly, there is usually a pattern on hallway runners, thus having round corners would cut part of the pattern off.
-Secondly, we can’t always match the edging colour, so with square corners the overlocking is only adjoining the original stitching at the very tip, making it is less noticeable.
+Secondly, we can’t always match the edging colour, so with square corners the overlocking is only adjoining the original stitching at the very tip, making it far less noticeable.

-What Overlocking Colour to Use?
+What Colour Yarn is Best to Use?

-How is overlocking/hemming calculated
+How is overlocking calculated?

-Our current price for carpet edging/hemming is $6 per perimeter meter for new carpet hemming/edging.
-Simply measure the length and width of your carpet piece, add the 2 measurements together and multiply the answer by 2.
+Our current price for carpet edging/hemming for new carpet is $6 per perimeter meter.
+This means $6 per metre around the outside of the rug.
+To calculate this yourself, simply measure the length and width of your carpet piece, add the 2 measurements together and multiply the answer by 2.
 Or just add up all 4 sides and add together!
 Once you have either measurement, multiply by 6 and that will be the total cost.
-Remember that this will be worked out in Metres
+Remember that this will be worked out in Metres.

 E.g. My carpet leftover is 1.2x1.7m, so 1.2+1.7=2.9m x2=5.8m, so 5.8x6=$34.80.